pxc/gitbook/text/52_The_Packfile/0_The_Packfile.markdown

 ### The Packfile Format ###

 The packfile itself is a very simple format.
-There is a header, a series of packed objects (each with it's own header and body) and then a checksum trailer.
+There is a header, a series of packed objects (each with its own header and body) and then a checksum trailer.
-The first four bytes is the string 'PACK', which is sort of used to make sure you're getting the start of the packfile correctly.
+The first four bytes is the string 'PACK', which is used to make sure you're getting the start of the packfile correctly.
 This is followed by a 4-byte packfile version number and then a 4-byte number of entries in that file.
 In Ruby, you might read the header data like this: